 As I said to Alan Jones on 2GB in Sydney, I'm tired of being told that we have to change to accommodate them.
 They are the ones who have to change, or have change forced upon them.

 There are no benefits from an ever more assertive Islamic "diversity" that make the deaths of Patrice Vincent and Nathan Cirillo a price worth paying.
-But my fellow Canadians feel differently, and so on this muted anniversary we have a new prime minister who's so cool he boasts about smoking marijuana as a Member of Parliament.
-More stoners, fewer soldiers.
+But my fellow Canadians feel differently, and so on this muted anniversary we have a restored prime minister who's so cool he wears Ramadan socks to the Pride parade.
+But not the other way round.
+On such attenuated survival instincts, the multiculti delusions stagger on.